Toronto Dog Bite Lawyer - Compensation

 How long will the claim take?

 - The main restraining factor in regards to the time that a claim takes to settle relates to the time taken for recovery from the physical injury to take place.
-Dog bite lawyers do not like settling early as they would have to take a risk that full compensation is not obtained if the client does not recover in accordance with the period predicted in the medical reports.
+Toronto dog bite lawyers do not like settling early as they would have to take a risk that full compensation is not obtained if the client does not recover in accordance with the period predicted in the medical reports.
 Once the medical situation is clear the time for settlement depends on whether or not legal liability is admitted.
 Less than 2% of cases go to trial and the majority of cases settle within months of resolution of the medical evidence.
 Generally a dog bite case takes about a year to resolve but they are often be settled earlier.

 What is the average amount of the settlement?